amroibrahim/DIYDoom/DIYDOOM/Week016/notes/README.md

 # Week 016 - Portals
-Now it is time to talk about the second type of walls, Portals, or as I like to call them "Windows".
+Now it is time to talk about the second type of walls, portals, or as I like to call them "Windows".

-Before explaining what Portals are, let's recap a few things about solid walls.
+Before explaining what portals are, let's recap a few things about solid walls.
 * Solid walls are one-sided Linedefs (you are not supposed to go behind them).
 * Once a solid wall is drawn at an X location on the screen, nothing else can be drawn on top of that.
-* A solid wall has three parts, ceiling, the solid wall itself (which now we will start calling Middle Section), and the floor.

-So, what are Portals?
-Portals are walls with an opening where you can see through them.
+So, what are portals? portals are walls with an opening where you can see through them.
 They can look like a passageway, a see-through barrier (like grating if a texture is provided), and a step and/or decrease in ceiling height.

 ![Portals](./img/portal.png)

-There are two types of Portals, ones that you can see through, and ones you can partially see through.
+There are two types of portals, ones that you can see through, and ones you can partially see through.
-Portals are parts of a Sector (a sector consists of all connected, surrounding Seg)s.
-A Sector defines the ceilings and floors; a Sector defines both heights and textures of both ceilings and floors).
+Portals are parts of a Sector (a sector consists of all connected, surrounding Segs).
+A Sector defines the ceilings and floors.(A sector defines both heights and textures of both ceilings and floors).

 ![Walls](./img/walls.png)